Docking

 Don’t forget to replace the ‘user’ in the above command with your username.

-As a result, it will output rank-based receptor files named as ‘_cl_<rank>.pdb‘ for the predicted pockets and ‘_fp_<rank>.pdb‘ for the predicted ligand.
+As a result, it will output rank-based receptor files named ‘_cl_<rank>.pdb‘ for the predicted pockets and ‘_fp_<rank>.pdb‘ for the predicted ligand.

 References